Carlos12001/simd/README.md

 ## Project 1 - SIMD Architecture for Audio Signal Processing through FIR Filtering

-The microarchitecture, but it can be review with better detail level in [this draw.io link](https://drive.google.com/drive/folders/1RvAtLlaI7nWiM0dnDhBLZzhifJIikFdk?usp=sharing).
+The microarchitecture, but it can be review with better detail level in (https://drive.google.com/drive/folders/1RvAtLlaI7nWiM0dnDhBLZzhifJIikFdk?usp=sharing).